A lavender wand is a gorgeous, fragrant handicraft made from lavender flowers. Simple to craft, it is an ideal gift for all.

 Lavender flowers shrink as they dry.
 Making the ribbon very tight will keep the wand intact even until then.

-Step 8 – Wrapping the handle
+Step 8 – Wrap the handle

 Wrap the remaining ribbon at least 3 times around the base of the now covered flowers.